gose/elastic-search-experience/README.md

 It's powered by Elasticsearch, which is a mature, scalable, open source, search engine.
 Elasticsearch provides a flexible way to search over a wide variety of data.
 The Elastic Search Experience application sits on top of it, and provides a friendly interface any user can understand with zero training.

+## Alternatives

 This repository is for Search Teams looking to run a universal search interface on top of large sets of data.
-It requires familiarity with Ruby on Rails to configure, customize, and run the application.
-Integration points are provided to setup security, so that users can only see the search results for which they have permission.
-If your team isn't familiar with Ruby on Rails, [Elastic.co](https://www.elastic.co) provides some great [alternatives](#alternatives) that contain a similar experience.
+It requires familiarity with [Ruby on Rails](https://rubyonrails.org) to configure, customize, and run the application.
+If your team isn't familiar with Ruby on Rails, I'd encourage you to try [Elastic App Search](https://www.elastic.co/app-search/).
+It comes with a nice [React](https://react.dev) front-end called [Search UI](https://www.elastic.co/enterprise-search/search-ui) and an [Admin UI](https://www.elastic.co/app-search/).

 ## Elastic